 Throughout his subsequent journey, Siddhartha encounters Kamala, whom he considers to be the most beautiful woman he has ever seen and from whom he learns the art of love.
 Despite renouncing materialistic pursuits as a Śamaṇa, Siddhartha works for a local businessman, Kamaswami, and becomes a wealthy merchant.

-Siddhartha learns the ways of the ferryman and begins to appreciate the river for the spiritual guidance it has imparted on the ferryman, and as the book progresses, himself.
+Siddhartha learns the ways of the ferryman and begins to appreciate the river for the spiritual guidance it has imparted to the ferryman, and as the book progresses, himself.

 Towards the end of the book, after the ferryman has retreated into the woods to die, Govinda still seeks enlightenment.
 He hears of a wise ferryman whom he desires to learn from — not realizing that this ferryman is in fact his old friend, Siddhartha.